gladkia/igvR/README.md

 # igvR
-igvR is n R package providing interactive connections to [igv.js](https://github.com/igvteam/igv.js/tree/master) (the Integrative Genomics Viewer) running in a web browser.
+igvR is an R package providing interactive connections to [igv.js](https://github.com/igvteam/igv.js/tree/master) (the Integrative Genomics Viewer) running in a web browser.